MacGregor Ranch 1

 - Improved fire resistance for the community and residual forest structure

-- Improved habitat for elk which are a staple in the Estes Valley, as well as deer and other vertebrates
+- Improved habitat for elk, which are a staple in the Estes Valley, as well as deer and other vertebrates

 - Return to historical densities before fire suppression

-- Increase aspen and ponderosa recruitment
+- Increase Aspen and Ponderosa recruitment

 - Increase resistance to pine beetles and other disturbance events